Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 Now, summarize this legal document in a similar way for a layperson.”

-This prompt offers a concrete format for the AI to follow, enhancing clarity and specificity.
-The AI now understands the style and content you’re looking for, likely resulting in a more tailored response.
+This prompt offers a concrete format for the model to follow, enhancing clarity and specificity.
+The AI model now understands the style and content you’re looking for, likely resulting in a more tailored response.

 Pros and Cons of One-Shot Prompting